rai-chatterjee/Eyeauthentication/README.md

 And the password has matched and the script will exit.
 It is up to you to decide what actually gets unlocked.

 ### Installation

 WINDOWS: an anaconda environment .yml config file has been provided for easy dependency installation.

-Software Specification :
+SOFTWARE SPECIFICATIONS -

-OS : Windows 10
+ - OS : Windows 10
-IDE: Anaconda 3 2020.02
+ - IDE: Anaconda 3 2020.02
-Python Version : 3.7 recommended
+ - Python Version : 3.7 recommended

 HOW TO USE THIS SOFTWARE -

 1. Download Anaconda from the below link https://repo.anaconda.com/archive/Anaconda3-2020.02-Windows-x86_64.exe
 2. Install the downloaded Anaconda application.